 Family Life of Doyle Brunson

-Doyle Brunson is no doubt a family man.
+Doyle Brunson is a family man.
 He met his wife in 1959 and got married to her in August of 1962.
 Louise, Brunson’s wife got pregnant shortly after.
 However, this joyful news was dimmed when a tumor was discovered on the neck of Doyle later in that same year.
 They had to quickly operate on him to take out the cancerous tumor.
 After the surgery, the surgeon discovered that the cancer has spread and there would be need for another surgery.
 The surgeon believed that a surgery would prolong Brunson life long enough to see the birth of his baby.
 The surgery was carried out and thankfully, after the operation, there was no trace of cancer on him.

 According to Brunson, his healing and cure could only be a miracle borne out of the prayers of his wife and her friends.
 During the course of his illness, Louise and her friends were in regular contact with Kathryn Kuhlman, a renowned Christian faith healer.
 Shortly after his healing, his wife also developed a tumor which prompted her to go in for surgery.
 Her tumor was discovered to have disappeared before the surgery.
 In the year 1975, Brunson and Louise daughter, Doyle, was diagnosed with a disease called scoliosis.
 Within three months, her spine straightened out and she was healed.
 Unfortunately, she died at the age of eighteen as a result of a heart valve condition.